Basic Linux Commands

 Managing Users and Groups

 Linux is a multi-user system, which means that more than one person can interact with the same system at the same time.
 Groups are used to organize and administer user accounts.
-The primary purpose of groups is to define a set of privileges such as reading, writing, or executing permission for a given resource that can be shared among the users within the group.
+The primary purpose of groups is to define a set of privileges such as reading, writing, or executing permission for a given resource shared among the users within the group.

 Creating users (